 Do you make much effort to protect the environment when you’re at home?
 Wasted energy, pollution, and rubbish that’s sent off to landfill or incinerators are just a few of the surrounding issues.
 But with a bit of care and planning, we can make our homes much more eco-friendly, and without even making any significant changes.
 Here are a few of the ways it can be done.

 Composting is a something that anyone with a garden can do, and can really help you do your bit to reducing your carbon footprint.
 You can compost all kinds of waste products which mean less being sent to landfill or burned in incinerators – both of which are horrendous for the planet.
+That is when resource compost bins come in handy.
 Fruits and vegetables, egg shells, cardboard, and cuttings from your garden.
-Certain things shouldn’t be added to the pile as it can attract pests and also affect the aeration of the pile.
+Certain things shouldn’t be added to the pile as it can attract pests and affect the aeration of the pile.
 This can result in fungus which can prevent the proper rotting of the compost.
 So things like meat, dairy and cooked foods should all be avoided.
 As a bonus, along with helping the environment, it gives you free, high-quality compost to use in your garden as well!

 Solar panels help to cut your electricity bill and are a very eco-friendly upgrade for your home.
 Since sunshine is completely renewable, there’s no damage to the environment at all.
 There are lots of different companies out there, Semper Solaris is just one of them so be sure to do your research when deciding on the best ones for you.